robolectric/robolectric/resources.md

 * Make sure that robolectric and its dependencies appear before the Android API jars in the classpath.

+### WARNING: Unable to find path to Android SDK
+Robolectric cannot find your Android SDK.
+Try the following:

+* Set the `sdk.dir` in `local.properties` by running the following:
+         $ android update project -p .

+* Set `ANDROID_HOME` environment variable.
+You can put this in `.bash_profile` for example. export ANDROID_HOME=/path/to/android/sdk

 ### Type com.google.android.maps.MapView not present

 <div class="stacktrace">java.lang.TypeNotPresentException: Typecom.google.android.maps.MapView not present